- Training Programs

 Summer/Fall Scholarship recipients notified: March 23, 2016

 Applications reviewed on case by case basis for Winter and Spring start dates.
-Summer and Fall sessions (click here for specific start dates by country)
+(Click here for specific start dates by country)

 - Master of Public Health Graduate: Currently enrolled in MPH or completed degree within one year of starting the internship.